Capture & Analysis Options dialog box settings

 - Energy Capture drop-down menu

 - This menu has three options.
 Select No Energy Data Collection to turn energy capture off.
-When you enable this option, all other energy capture options are disabled.
-Select ARM Energy Probe or National Instruments DAQ to match your energy capture hardware.
+When you select this option, all other energy capture options are disabled.
+Select ARM Energy Probe or NI DAQ to match your energy capture hardware.